Oat flour and potato bread

 Divide it into 6 equal parts and, helping yourself with more flour, flatten each part of the dough into a disk few millimeters high.

-Put the disc on the previously heated non-stick pan and cook the viking bread for about 2 minutes on each side.
+Put the disc on the previously heated non-stick pan and cook it for about 2 minutes on each side.
 You must experiment with the flame to understand the perfect temperature.
 The flame too high will burn the bread, whereas the too low flame will make it too dry at the end of cooking.
-Serve both hot and cold with the filling at your convenience.
+Serve both hot and cold with your favorite filling.

 Lot of love.
 B.